William Tollemache, Lord Huntingtower (1766–1833): Political career

 Huntingtower was known for his high-handed manipulation of the Parliamentary vote in Ilchester in Somerset.
 He owned most of the borough, and represented it from 1803 to 1804 and 1806–1807.
 In 1818 his candidates, one of whom was his son, were not elected, and he had the workhouse pulled down.
 A petition to Parliament stated:

 163 men, women, and children, from one month to upwards of 80 years, were all turned out into the street, without knowing of a place of shelter themselves at the most inclement season of the year.
 Some of them were able to get together some straw in the town-hall.
 Some of them betook themselves to the fields.
 Among the people so turned out, there were several pregnant women, and one daily expected the pangs of child birth.

 Parliament offered no amelioration.
 In the severe winter of 1828–1829, he engaged in a large public relief project, hiring 528 workers in the vicinity of his estates in Buckminster in Leicestershire.

 He served as High Sheriff of Leicestershire in 1809.

 Family

-Portrait of Catherine Gray, Lady Manners, by Thomas Lawrence.
+Portrait of Lady Manners by Thomas Lawrence, 1794.
 Cleveland Museum of Art, Ohio.